 (r) where permitted by an ATO, to enable third party corporate partners, licensees, sponsors, suppliers and broadcasters who have a relationship with an ATO (and who may, at times be outside Australia), to market and promote their products and services to you where you have consented to receive such communications or would reasonably expect to receive such communications, and have not requested not to receive such communications.
 You will be able to opt-out of direct marketing at any time if you so choose, by utilizing the unsubscribe feature on electronic marketing communications, or in the case of other direct marketing materials contacting the ATO in accordance with Item 9 below.

 7.2 An ATO may have contractual relationships with a number of third party suppliers and IT System administrators who assist the ATO, for example IT vendors who develop, test and maintain IT Systems and Websites or medical consultants who provide medical services at Events.
 At times, the third party suppliers and IT System administrators may have access to your personal information in the course of supplying products and services to the ATO.
-At times these third party suppliers and IT System administrators may be located outside Australia, including in the United States of America and the Netherlands.
+At times these third party suppliers and IT System administrators may be located outside Australia, including in the United States of America, the Netherlands and Germany.
 These third party suppliers and IT System administrators will be required to protect your personal information on the terms set out in their contract with the ATO.
 An ATO may also disclose your personal information to an international tennis organisation if you are involved in a tennis tournament sanctioned by that international tennis organisation.
 An example is the International Tennis Federation, based in the United Kingdom.

 7.3 An ATO will not otherwise disclose personal information without permission, unless the disclosure is: